perama-v/perama-v.github.io/docs/cairo/game/aggregated_architecture.md

     - Trade drugs with dealers to gain money.
     - Manage inventory, risk, strategy.

-The game play exsists as a contract that players are admitted to and initialised based on L1 token ownership.
+The game play exists as a contract that players are admitted to and initialised based on L1 token ownership.
 Balances are contained within the contract and player are traits are imported and used to augment player characteristics based on L1 token properties.